truenas/documentation/content/SCALEUIReference/Storage/Pools/PoolCreateWizardScreens.md

 ### Metadata (Optional) Wizard Screen
 The **Metadata** wizard screen provides the option to configure a special allocation class VDEV, for use when creating a fusion pool.
 This VDEV type is used to speed up metadata and small block IO.

-{{< trueimage src="/images/SCALE/23.10/PoolCreationWizardMetadataScreen.png" alt="Pool Creation Wizard Metadata Screen" id="10: Pool Creation Wizard Metadata Screen" >}}
+{{< trueimage src="/images/SCALE/23.10/PoolCreationWizardMetadataScreen.png" alt="Pool Creation Wizard Metadata Screen" id="Pool Creation Wizard Metadata Screen" >}}

 {{< expand "Click Here for More Information" "v" >}}